Arie/serveme/README.md

-# FakkelBrigade communitye gameserver interface
+# FakkelBrigade community gameserver interface

 A web-interface to reserve TF2 gameservers